damiencollard/discourse-article/README.md

 - The Quotes treatment can be disabled by setting `discourse-article-treat-quotes` to nil.
 - The Code + Paragraphs treatment can be enabled by setting `discourse-article-treat-paragraphs` to t.
-- The Previous Replies treatment can be disabled by setting `discourse-article-treat-previous-replies` to nil.
+- The Previous Replies treatment can be enabled by setting `discourse-article-treat-previous-replies` to t.

 - The delimiter strings, the faces for the delimiters, the replies heading and the replies' authors can be customized.